joaberch/goSearch/README.md

 - Work in-memory with optional XML persistance.
 - Registering custom indexes to search through huge amounts of data in a short time.
 - Recursive parsing of the file tree with filter.
-- Simple CLI without dependencies.
+- Simple CLI without direct dependencies.

 ---